Monash-FIT3170/BaLance-Team-Forming-Dashboard/README.md

 For the backend you need to note down the following details:
  - issuerBaseURL (same as domain)

-Place these details in the .env file for both backend and frontend.
+Place these details in the .env files for both backend and frontend.

+Backend:
+ - AUTH_DOMAIN={issuerBaseURL}

+Frontend:
+ - REACT_APP_AUTH_DOMAIN={domain}
+ - REACT_APP_AUTH_CLIENT_ID={clientId}

-Authentication has both a TEST and DEV environment set in both the frontend/.env (REACT_APP_AUTH) and backend/.env (AUTH) files.
+Authentication has both a TEST and DEV environment set in both the frontend/.env (as REACT_APP_AUTH) and backend/.env (as AUTH).

 The Auth DEV environment uses a mock authentication service.
 This is for when developing and testing new API calls.

 The Auth TEST environment uses Auth0 authentication.
-Auth0 authentication when using the free tier has a rate limit, which is reached very quickly if navigating the app quickly.
+(Note: Auth0 authentication when using the free tier has a rate limit, which is reached very quickly if navigating the app quickly.)

-Use Auth DEV most of the time, and switch to Auth TEST to confirm that the implementation works with the actual authentication.
+Use Auth DEV for development, and switch to Auth TEST to confirm that the implementation works with the Auth0 Authentication.

 # Development guidelines